 Financial Planning including Life Insurance

 Naming an Executor

-Engaging in Advanced Care Planning is voluntary and never mandatory (even when pressured by healthcare providers).
+Engaging in Health Care Planning is voluntary and never mandatory (even when pressured by health care providers).
 Your wishes are YOUR wishes.
 Don’t allow yourself to feel coerced or pressured, in any regard, by anyone.

 If you have any complicated situation (disability, dementia, mental health issues, difficult family/support dynamics, or no support system at all), please consider consulting an experienced estate lawyer.

 - When a Representative moves, becomes ill or dies

 - When your health changes

 Your personal circumstances change over time.
 As long as you are capable, you can cancel (revoke) any of your ACP documents at any time.